Should You Invest in Invitation Homes Inc. (INVH) Now?

 INVH) stock’s latest price update

-Invitation Homes Inc. (NYSE: INVH)’s stock price has plunge by 0.78relation to previous closing price of 31.96.
-Nevertheless, the company has seen a 3.20% surge in its stock price over the last five trading sessions.
+Invitation Homes Inc. (NYSE: INVH)’s stock price has plunge by -0.30relation to previous closing price of 33.29.
+Nevertheless, the company has seen a 3.04% surge in its stock price over the last five trading sessions.
 Barron’s reported on 09/23/21 that This Home Rental Stock Is One Way to Play the Hot Housing Market

 INVH’s Market Performance